 Gayton Road railway station remains in 2020

-Gayton Road station was one of the hardest stations I found and once I found it it should of been the easiest one to find as its so close to the main road.
+Gayton Road station was one of the most challenging stations I found, and once I saw it, it should have been the easiest one to find as it's so close to the main road.

-Gayton Road station during certain times of the year can get very wet and over grown and even from the main road its not easy to spot.
+Gayton Road station, during certain times of the year, can get very wet and overgrown and even from the main road, it's not easy to spot in the summer months.

 Gayton Road station 2021